GrantTLucas/UploadFoldy/ReadMe.txt

-This folder is a readme.
+This folder isn't a readme.